Melbourne, Victoria Airbnb Market Data 2026: STR Report & Statistics

 - An average rating of 4.76 places Melbourne in solid territory.
 Most guests leave satisfied, though there is room for hosts to push toward the top tier.

-- The strongest subcategory is Communication (4.86), while Value (4.68) trails behind — a useful signal for hosts looking to prioritize upgrades.
+- The strongest subcategory is Location (4.86), while Value (4.68) trails behind — a useful signal for hosts looking to prioritize upgrades.

 Recommendations for Hosts